NeViRAIDE/neviraide/VISION.md

 ## TODO

+### Neviraide (core):
-- [ ] make ui for non UI interfaces (for example servers or fresh installed arch)
+- [ ] make UI for non DE interfaces (for example servers or fresh installed arch)
-- dynamic settings
-  - [ ] color schemes auto changing
 - [ ] setting all needed language tools when language added in NEVIRAIDE conf
-- modern IDE features
 - [ ] settings ui (for example, nui window with parsed NEVIRAIDE conf)
-  - statusline
-    - [ ] todos counter
-    - [ ] version of language interpreter
-- colorschemes
-  - [ ] make colors better (more readable on a different backgrounds)
-- [ ] more comfartable working with diffs
+- [x] more comfartable working with diffs
 - [ ] dynamic sizing
 - [ ] working with sessions
 - [ ] add `symbol_map U+f101-U+f25c nonicons` in kitty.conf when installing
+- [ ] terminal plugin (now NvTerm -> ToggleTerm or another)
+- [ ] add keybindings from all using plugins, features and usable functions to WhichKey
+- [ ] update codelens and/or inlayHints only if something changed in context
+- [ ] auto start inlay hints and codelenses

+### NeviraideUI:
+- Themes/Colorschemes:
+    - [ ] fix all colors, borders and other visuals for themes (when follows hyprdots and not)
+    - [ ] make colors better (more readable on a different backgrounds)
+    - [ ] color schemes auto changing
+    - [ ] choose theme if not hyprdots
+- Notifications:
+    - [ ] add differnet colors to notifications
+    - [ ] add another source to notifications (messages, etc...)
+- Statusline:
+    - [ ] todos counter
+    - [ ] version of language interpreter